 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), slower than average job growth of 2% for authors and writers is predicted for the 2014-2024 decade.
+According to the U.S. Bureau of Labor Statistics (BLS), as fast as the average job growth of 8% for authors and writers is predicted for the 2016-2026 decade.
 According to education programs in children's literature, writing children's books has become increasingly popular.
 Though the job market is competitive, alternative publishing methods are becoming more common.
 Authors, in general, who write electronic books may have more chances to get their work published, the BLS reported.
-Writers and authors in general earned a median annual wage of $60,250 in 2015, per the BLS.
+Writers and authors, in general, earned a median annual wage of $61,820 in 2017, per the BLS.

 Alternate Career Options